-On the day of surgery, the first step is to identify the muscle and then to pass sutures through the muscle.
-Once that is done the muscle is detached from the eyeball.
-In other words, the natural junction of the muscle and the eyeball is cut.
-The muscle is then sutured to the eyeball at a new position.
-This happens for each muscle that is going to be operated upon.
+On the day of surgery, the first step is to identify the muscles and pass sutures through the muscles.
+We then detach the muscle from the eyeball, meaning the natural junction of the muscle and the eyeball no longer exists.
+We then suture the muscle at its new position on the eyeball.
+This step happens for each muscle that we operate upon.

-Usually when strabismologist the world over operate they give a success rate of about 80%.
-For some squint treatments, the rate may be higher and for a fewer number, the rate may be lower.
-What this means is that there is a 20% chance that a second surgery may be needed a few years down the line.
-Yes, a squint surgery can be repeated without any risks.
-There actually are certain risks but all squint surgeons are aware of these risks and thus take steps to avoid them.
-So yes a second and third squint surgery can be attempted without risks.
+Usually, when strabismologists worldwide operate, they give a success rate of about 80%.
+For some squint treatments, the rate may be higher, and for a fewer number, the rate may be lower.
+This success means a 20% chance that you may need a second surgery a few years down the line.
+Yes, your squint specialist can repeat a squint surgery without any risks.
+There actually are certain risks, but all squint surgeons are aware of these risks and thus take steps to avoid them.
+So yes, your squint specialist can attempt a second and third squint surgery without risks.

 The eye is bandaged for a few hours on the day of surgery.
 The best squint specialists in Mumbai sometimes do what is known as ‘adjustable squint surgeries’.
 Here the eye may be patched for a day.
 Read more about this in squint surgery.

-With early detection, accurate diagnosis and proper treatment, the prognosis with strabismus treatment is excellent.
+With early detection, accurate diagnosis, and proper treatment, the prognosis with strabismus treatment is excellent.